gimm/gulp-live-server/README.md

 - `port` - `Number` The port to listen on.
 Defaults to `3000`.
 - return [gls](#glsargs-options-livereload).

-Config new server using the default server `script`, to serve the given `folder` on the specified `port`.
+Config new server using the [default server script](https://github.com/gimm/gulp-live-server/blob/master/scripts/static.js), to serve the given `folder` on the specified `port`.

 ### new(script)
 - `script` - `String` The script file to run.